GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/hub-and-spoke-vpn/README.md

 ## Testing

-Once the example is up, you can quickly test features by logging in to one of the test VMs:
+Once the blueprint is up, you can quickly test features by logging in to one of the test VMs:

 ```bash
 gcloud compute ssh hs-ha-lnd-test-r1